New York City at sunrise, from the deck of the Queen Mary 2

 From him, I even learned the tango, just as Cornelia and Emily had done in 1922, when it was still quite new – and quite scandalous.
 They had been taught by a fellow hotel guest, Jacques Ventadour, in the parlor of their Paris pension.
 This was symmetry I found extremely pleasing.

 (In addition to somehow teaching me to dance, Grigol worked overtime as therapist on some of my rougher writing days, and his bright spirit would lift mine when I was doubting my work or myself.
 He also gave me a marvelous gift: some of his other students.
-They are a phenomenal group of intelligent, charismatic, talented, beautiful women – Jean, Anna, Carolyn, Susan, Jill, Bimika, Andrea and Hannah – whom I’m thrilled to have as my friends.
+They are a phenomenal group of intelligent, charismatic, talented, beautiful women – Jean, Anna, Andrea, Carolyn, Susan, Jill and Bimika – whom I’m thrilled to have as my friends.
 Grigol and my dancer friends, along with pros David and Alexis at Palm Beach Ballroom Dance Studio, would end up turning those three months of work into lots of a brand new kind of fun.)

 On March 14, 2018, Stephen Hawking passed away at the age of 76.
 In the summer of 2018, his ashes were interred at Westminster Abbey, and one of the last things I did on my return visit to London was stop in and pay my respects.
 I whispered to him how sorry I was that I would never get to ask him about the phenomenon of time and space blurring.